Connected Dumps

 +0x200,-0x1A,0x0) - Shift-scroll — hold Shift and scroll the mouse wheel in the source pane to nudge the offset up or down by one cell width.
 The two data plots slide past each other in real time, making it easy to visually align matching patterns

 - Auto-calculate from cursors — position the caret in the source pane on a known landmark, then position the caret in the destination pane on the same landmark.
-Click the auto-calculate button to compute the offset as the difference between the two caret positions.
+Click the auto-calculate button (lock icon) to compute the offset as the difference between the two caret positions.
 This also re-enables viewport sync

 Viewport Sync